ayushi-shevde/GitHubLoginAutomation-/README.md

 1. Clone the repo
 2. Import as a Maven project
+3. You will find a project named Selenium Banking Project.
-3. I have created a automaton script for a Login and a Logout
+4. I have created an automaton script for a Login and a Logout
 5. Run the test from `Runner.java` or using a Cucumber feature file

 ---